 FASTEM provides emissivities for both sea surfaces and for land/sea-ice surfaces.
 There are 6 versions of the sea surface model FASTEM available which can be chosen by setting opts%rt_mw%fastem_version to a value between 1 and 6.
-FASTEM-6 is the default and is the recommended version for channels below 200GHz.
-For channels above 200GHz TESSEM2 is recommended - see below.
-Although FASTEM-6 is recommended you may wish to carry out experiments to see if an earlier version gives better results for your application as some users have found, for example, FASTEM-3 to yield better results.
+FASTEM-6 is the default.
+Among FASTEM versions, 6 is recommended, but users are encouraged to move to SURFEM-Ocean instead.
 The older FASTEM versions are retained for users who are happily using them and do not wish to change.

-The profile variables used by FASTEM for sea surface emissivities are the 10m wind speed, skin temperature, salinity, zenith angle and azimuth angle.
+The profile variables used by FASTEM for sea surface emissivities are the 10m wind speed, skin temperature, salinity, zenith angle, and azimuth angle.
 By default, FASTEM calculates a value for the ocean surface foam fraction: you can optionally supply an explicit value for the foam fraction in the profile structure by setting opts%rt_mw%supply_foam_fraction to true.
 For land and sea-ice surfaces FASTEM provides emissivities according to the parameters specified in profiles(i)%skin%fastem(1:5).
 Note however that the FASTEM land/sea-ice parameterisation is deprecated and the MW emissivity atlases are recommended instead (see below).
 Section 8.4 provides more information about the different versions of the FASTEM sea surface model and the land/sea-ice emissivity parameters.